Crystal-SDS/Crystal-Filter-Middleware/README.md

 * [Storlet](https://github.com/openstack/storlets) filters: Java classes that implement the IStorlet interface and are able to intercept and modify the data flow of GET/PUT requests in a secure and isolated manner.

-* Native filters: python classes that can intercept GET/PUT requests at all the possible life-cycle stages offered by Swift.
+* Native filters: python classes that can intercept all method requests at all the possible life-cycle stages offered by Swift.

 ![alt text](http://crystal-sds.org/wp-content/uploads/2016/10/crystal_filters_diagram2_small.png "Crystal filters")